sudheerapte/popcornserver/doc/commands.rst

 unified contexts of variable substitutions.
 The *macro-line*\s are expanded using each of these contexts.

-To show the power of this method, let us first show a simple example, and then a more complex one.
+Let us first show a simple example of ``WITH`` blocks, and then a more complex one.

 Example with a pattern
 ^^^^^^^^^^^^^^^^^^^^^^